ly-web/appweb7/samples/esp-mvc/README.md

 ESP MVC Sample
 ===

 This sample demonstrates an ESP MVC application.
+The app is a trivial blogging application.
+Posts with a title and body can be created, listed and deleted.

+The app contains:
+* blog database with post table
+* post controller to manage posts
+* post views to create, list and display posts
+* master view layout under the layouts directory

 This app was generated via:

     esp generate app blog
     cd blog
     esp generate scaffold post title:string body:text
-    mv * ..
+    cd ..
-    rmdir blog
+    cp -r blog/* esp-mvc

 Requirements
 ---